On congruence modules related to Hilbert Eisenstein series: Automorphic forms

-converges absolutely when $\re(s)>1/2$ and has analytic continuation to all of $\C$ \cite[loc. cit.]{B}.
+converges absolutely when $\re(s)\gg 0$ and has analytic continuation to all of $\C$ (see p.~498 in \textit{loc.~cit.}).
 In what follows, we first assume that $\re(s)$ is big enough so that the above integrals converge absolutely for all $\beta\in F$, and the lemmas then follow by meromorphic continuation.

-\begin{lemma} For any $\left(\begin{smallmatrix} a & b\\0 & d\end{smallmatrix}\right)\in B(F)$ and for any $\beta\in F_{\mfr{p}}$, the integral
+\begin{lemma} For any $\left(\begin{smallmatrix} a & b\\0 & d\end{smallmatrix}\right)\in B(F_v)$ and for any $\beta\in F$, the integral

 equals